stewartsmith/drizzle/docs/queries.rst

 	SELECT * FROM table_name;

-SELECT * FROM is an example of using SELECT with :doc:`/clauses`.
+SELECT * FROM is an example of using SELECT with clauses.
 The select clause specifies the columns you want to retrieve.
 The from clause specifies the tables to search.

 Keywords and clauses include: